Decomposition of global solutions for a class of nonlinear wave equations: Introduction

 The aim of this work is to study the large time behavior of global solutions of wave equations with general interactions, under several general assumptions on the nonlinearity and the global behavior of the solution.
 In particular if we assume that the interaction is localized around the origin, we will prove that global solutions of equations of the form~\eqref{eq: wave} break, as time goes to infinity, to a part that evolves like a solution of the free wave equation, and a (weakly) localized part around the support of the interaction.

-This is known as the key step in Scattering theory, leading to the property of \texttt{Asymptotic Completeness (AC)} which, in laypersons terms, is the generic statement that all asymptotic states of systems are composed of a set of subsystems with known (simpler) dynamics, who are moving independently as time goes to infinity.
+This is known as the key step in Scattering theory, leading to the property of Asymptotic Completeness (AC) which, in laypersons terms, is the generic statement that all asymptotic states of systems are composed of a set of subsystems with known (simpler) dynamics, who are moving independently as time goes to infinity.

 Under our assumptions, we show that the free wave part separates from the rest of the solution for a large class of nonlinearities.
 When the number of such subsystems is more than one then this corresponds to a multi-channel scattering problem.
-To rigorously formulate multichannel scattering problems one needs to use the notion of Channel wave operators, see e.g.\cite{enss1978asymptotic,reed1979iii,sigal1987n, sigal1990long, SW20221} and cited references.
+To rigorously formulate multichannel scattering problems one needs to use the notion of Channel wave operators, see e.g.\cite{enss1978asymptotic,reed1979iii,sigal1987n, sigal1990long, SW20221, SW-Klein,SW-3body} and cited references.
 The multichannel scattering problem is intrinsic when the interaction terms can create localized solutions, and allow free waves at the same time.
 For this, the interaction terms should have attractive forces~(focusing).
 Note that in the present paper we construct the free channel wave operator, which can be seen as the first step of studying a multi-channel scattering problem.
+See also~\cite{SW-LD} for a proof of dispersive estimates for Schr\"odinger equations with time-quasi-periodic potentials, utilizing the concept of channel wave operators.

 In the case when the solution scatters to a free wave only (one channel case), a lot of results are known, going back to early results of Morawetz~\cite{M1968} and Strauss~\cite{S1968} in the early 1960's.
 The development of Strichartz estimates~\cite{Strichartz} then enables to get a fairly complete and general understanding of one channel problems.
 That includes small data cases as well as defocusing non-linear terms.
+See also~\cite{GGH} for the application of Fredholm analysis to time-dependent Schr\"odinger equations.